-As will be described in Section 5.3, FRED event delivery establishes this context by loading these registers when necessary.
-The values to be loaded into RIP, RFLAGS, RSP, and SSP depend upon the old context, the nature of the event being delivered, and software configuration.
-This section provides details.
+FRED event delivery establishes this context by loading these registers when necessary.
+It determines the values to be loaded into RIP, RFLAGS, RSP, and SSP based on the old context, the nature of the event being delivered, and software configuration.